Sports Premium

 All primary schools in England receive additional funding through the PE and Sport Premium, which they must use to make additional and sustainable improvements to the quality of PE and sport that they offer.

-In 2022-23, we received £17,990 through the premium.
-To find out how we spent this funding, what impact it had and the next steps we have identified, read our 2022-23 PE and Sport Premium Report, here.
+For 2023-24, we will receive £18,410 through the premium.
+To find out how we spent this funding, what impact it had and the next steps we have identified, read our 2023-24 PE and Sport Premium Report, here.

 We began by identifying both our key achievements from the previous year: